 - 1 Tbsp garlic granules (5p) (Lidl)

 - 1 Tbsp chilli powder (10p)

 You’ll need two baking trays (one for the chips and one for the chicken), a large saucepan and a microwave.

 - Pre-heat the oven to 200 degrees.

-- Combine the flower, a Tbsp salt, a Tbsp pepper and the rest of the dried herbs in a bowl for one minute.
+- Combine the flour, a Tbsp salt, a Tbsp pepper and the rest of the dried herbs in a bowl for one minute.

 - In a separate bowl, beat the 3 eggs together for one minute.

 - Cut the chicken breasts in half lengthways and dip each in the egg before coating with the batter mixture and leaving for a couple of minutes to dry before spraying lightly with some low cal butter (I use Fry Light).